Jrophoff/javascript-quiz/README.md

 ## Description

 Built a quiz to test your JavaScript knowledge.
-The quiz is timed and for every wrong answer you lost 10 seconds.
+The quiz is timed and for every wrong answer you lose 10 seconds.

-## Known Bugs

-The clear button for highscores is non functioning at the moment.

 ## Screen Shot: